close

 Looks like the potatoes have not been peeled in the photo

 We love this.
 It doesn’t taste like cheese, but also don’t have the fat that cheese has.
+My husband loves it on toast.

 I can’t get Yukon gold potatoes where I live.
 What can I use as a substitute?

-Johanna W Bisceglia2 years ago
+Johanna W Bisceglia

 I’m sure you could use russet potatoes instead.
 I have another cheese sauce recipe and I’ve used both types in that one and I can’t tell the difference.
 Happy cooking!